DanielCohenn/ML-DL_projects/README.md

 Various mini projects in the machine and deep learning fields using python.
 All the projects will be uploaded with jupyter notebook or Google Colab notebook

-## Project #1: Detection of Pneumonia in patients using chest X-ray (Tensorflow and keras)
+## Project #1: Detection of Pneumonia in patients using X-ray images
 In this project I used Google Colab notebook for its ease of use and beacuse I do not own an Nvidia GPU (Tensorflow supports only Nvidia GPUs), I downloaded the data to Google Colab enviroment using kaggle library and kaggle api token.
 ## Project #2: Benign or Malignant tumor (with sklearn library)